Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Methodology

 \subsubsection{Raw Data Preprocessing}

-\citet{YoonN4S} downsample the measurements uniformly in azimuth-elevation space and apply a measurement bias correction that is mainly dependent on the range of each measurement.
-This correction is trained offline as a linear regression model.
+Point measurements are downsampled uniformly in azimuth-elevation space and corrected for range-dependent bias using an offline-trained linear regression model.
 Doppler measurement outliers, which can be caused by moving objects or reflections in the scene, are rejected using random sample and consensus (RANSAC) \cite{FisRANSAC}.
-In this work, we add an additional outlier rejection threshold of $\SI[quotient-mode=fraction]{3}{\meter/\second}$ on the change in forward velocity between frames to filter out instances where RANSAC incorrectly latches onto dynamic objects due to a shortage of static points in the scene.
-This threshold ensures that the solutions do not greatly vary between frames, as done in \cite{KellnerDopRadar, lisus2024doppler}.
+In this work, we supplement this with an additional outlier rejection threshold of $3 \ \text{m}/\text{s}$ on the change in forward velocity between frames.
+This ensures temporal consistency and prevents RANSAC from incorrectly latching onto dynamic objects when static points are sparse, as done in \citep{KellnerDopRadar, lisus2024doppler} for Doppler-based estimation with radar.